merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/index.html) _(Dictionary of Secondary Structure Prediction) is a program for annotating amino acids in protein structures with structural information, such as secondary structure (alpha, helix, etc.) and solvent accessibility_.

 **Citation**: [https://www.ncbi.nlm.nih.gov/pubmed/6667333](https://www.ncbi.nlm.nih.gov/pubmed/6667333)

 **Citation**: [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013697/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3013697/)

 Go to your terminal, and type `mkdssp --version`.
 If you do not get an error, read ahead to make sure your DSSP is operational.
 If you get an error, you need to install DSSP.

-On your MAC OSX computer run the following commands:
+To install on your MAC OSX computer run the following commands:

 ```bash
 brew tap brewsci/science